NVIDIA/NvPipe/README.md

 Supported platforms
 ===================

-NVPipe is supported on both Linux and Windows.
+NvPipe is supported on both Linux and Windows.
 Kepler-class NVIDIA hardware is required.
 The NVIDIA Video Codec SDK is an optional dependency to enable extra features of the generated stream.

 OS X support is not plausible in the short term.
-NVPipe uses the [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk) under the hood, and the Video Codec SDK is not available on OS X at this time.
+NvPipe uses the [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk) under the hood, and the Video Codec SDK is not available on OS X at this time.